vikashoo7/Question/AWS.md

 What is cloud trail?
 What is cloud front?
 Have you access private end point point in AWS?
+How to connect VPC from on premise data center?Hint: there are the 3 ways to do it.
 How many default VPC we can create in an account?
 What are way to restrict S3?
 Hint- by iam policy, bucket policy, object policy.